Are you headed to Venice for a few days and want to do some exploring outside of the main city?

 The third option (and most expensive) would be to hire your own private water taxi for the day that will take you to each of the islands on your own schedule.

-This way you will never feel rushed and you will be able to spend as much time at each place as you would like.
+This way you will never feel rushed and you will be able to spend as much time as you would like at each place.

 7) Where to Stay in Venice